fireundubh/playwithfire/fallout4/mods/auto-loot.md

 #### Compatibility

-* Added a lockpicking perks formlist to support unlocking containers using mod-added perks
+* Added a lockpicking perks formlist to support unlocking containers using mod-added perks (i.e., Locksmith perk checks are no longer hardcoded)

 ### Version 1.1.4.1 - Hotfix